MicrosoftDocs/windows-itpro-docs/windows/deployment/wds-boot-support.md

 ## Reason for the change

-Alternatives to WDS, [Microsoft Configuration Manager](/mem/configmgr/) provides a better, more flexible, and feature-rich experience for deploying Windows images.
+Alternatives to WDS, such as [Microsoft Configuration Manager](/mem/configmgr/), provide a better, more flexible, and feature-rich experience for deploying Windows images.

 ## Not affected

 This change doesn't affect WDS PXE boot.
 WDS can still be used to PXE boot devices with custom boot images, but **boot.wim** can't be used as the boot image and run Windows Setup in WDS mode.

 Windows Setup can still run from a network share.
-This change doesn't change Workflows that use a custom boot.wim, such as MDT or Configuration Manager.
+This change doesn't change Workflows that use a custom boot.wim, such as Microsoft Deployment Toolkit (MDT) or Microsoft Configuration Manager.

 ## Summary